HOA fees — they are a staple in any given homeowners association. But, what are they exactly? And what purpose do they serve?

 Low HOA Dues Can Be Equally Bad

 On the other hand, having low HOA dues is not necessarily a good sign either.
-When assessments are too low, it could mean that the association is skimping on essential maintenance and services.
+When fees are too low, it could mean that the association is skimping on essential maintenance and services.
 In doing so, it fails to provide homeowners with adequate common areas and amenities.

 You might not immediately feel the effects of subpar maintenance.
 But, over time, you will start to notice things around your community not working properly.
 Furthermore, poor maintenance can affect curb appeal and bring down property values along with it.